EFTEC/PdoOne/README.md

 ### Recursive

-A recursive array is a array of  strings with values that it could be read or obtained or compared.
+A recursive array is an array of  strings with values that it could be read or obtained or compared.
 For example, to join a table conditionally.
 PdoOne does not use it directly but _BasePdoOneRepo uses it (_BasePdoOneRepo is a class used when we generate a repository service class automatically).

 Example